waynewbishop/swift-algorithms/book/chapters/07_tries.md

 1. Path Compression: Merge nodes with only one child to reduce the number of nodes and improve memory usage.
 2. Lazy Expansion: Only create nodes as needed, rather than initializing all possible character nodes upfront.

-## Comparison with other data structures

-Tries vs. Hash Tables:
-- Tries are better for prefix-based operations and finding all words with a common prefix.
-- Hash tables are generally faster for single word lookup and use less memory when there are few common prefixes.

-Tries vs. Binary Search Trees (BSTs):
-- Tries provide faster prefix-based searching and insertion.
-- BSTs can be more memory-efficient for storing strings with few common prefixes.

-When to choose Tries:
-- When prefix-based operations are frequent.
-- When you need to store a large number of strings with common prefixes.
-- When autocomplete or spell-check functionality is required.

 ## Practice problems